MarsUniversity/ECE382/source/lessons/lsn2/index.md

 # Homework

 Please **type** all homework and homework assigned this lesson is due at the beginning of class next lesson.
+Also, this needs to be done individually.

 1. Install Code Composer Studio
 1. What does the assembler do?
 Be specific.